EdutieProject/edutie-backend/docs/edutie/flows/learning/learningresource/CreateLearningResource.md

 # Create learning resource flow

-This flow creates personalized, dedicated learning resource for a student.
+This flow creates personalized, dedicated learning resource for a student using a Learning Resource Definition.

 ## Sequence diagram